adrianaheesh/T3A2-Part-A/README.md

 **Gems/packages:**
 - CanCan - allows users to be assigned special permissions so only admin users can make changes to listings and view certain pages
 - JWSToken - authenticates users
+- Knock - authenticate users

 **Third-party APIs:**
-- Google Calendar API (maybe) - so bookings can create Google calendar events for the Admin user
+- Google Calendar API - so bookings can create Google calendar events for the Admin user
+- EmailJS - to send email notifications to admin email for booking requests

 **Planning and design:**
 - Trello